cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 ## Checking for panics with `should_panic`

 In addition to checking return values, it’s important to check that our code handles error conditions as we expect.
-For example, consider the `Guess` type in Listing 10-5:
+For example, consider the `Guess` type in Listing {{#ref guess}}:

 <span class="filename">Filename: src/lib.cairo</span>